gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: gLaSDI

 \section{gLaSDI}

-The ingredients of the proposed \YC{physics-informed} parametric adaptive greedy latent space dynamics identification (gLaSDI) framework are introduced in this section, including autoencoders, dynamics identification (DI) models, $k$-nearest neighbors (KNN) convex interpolation, and an adaptive greedy sampling procedure with a physics-informed error indicator.
-An autoencoder is trained to discover an intrinsic nonlinear latent representation of high-dimensional data from dynamical PDEs, while training cases are sampled on-the-fly and associated local DI models are trained simultaneously to capture localized latent-space dynamics.
-An interactive training procedure is employed for the autoencoder and local DI models, which is referred to as the \textit{interactive Auto-DI training}, as shown in Fig. \ref{fig.glasdi}.
-The interaction between the autoencoder and local DI models enables identification of simple and smooth latent-space dynamics and therefore accurate and efficient data-driven reduced-order modeling.
+The ingredients of the proposed physics-informed parametric adaptive greedy latent space dynamics identification (gLaSDI) framework are introduced in this section, including autoencoders, dynamics identification (DI) models, $k$-nearest neighbors (\RB{k-NN}) convex interpolation, and an adaptive greedy sampling procedure with a physics-informed error indicator.
+An autoencoder is trained to discover an intrinsic nonlinear latent representation of high-dimensional data from dynamical PDEs, while training cases are sampled on the fly and associated local DI models are trained simultaneously to capture localized latent-space dynamics.
+An interactive training procedure is employed for the autoencoder and local DI models, which is referred to as the \RB{\textit{interactive Autoencoder-DI training}}, as shown in Fig. \ref{fig.glasdi}.
+The interaction between the autoencoder and local \RB{(in the parameter space)} DI models enables the identification of simple and smooth latent-space dynamics and therefore accurate and efficient data-driven reduced-order modeling. \RB{In the following, Sections \ref{sec:autoencoder} - \ref{sec:knn_convex} review the basics of autoencoders, the dynamics identification method, and the convex interpolation scheme, respectively, which are fundamental to the physics-informed adaptive greedy sampling algorithm introduced in Section \ref{sec:greedy}.
+Section \ref{sec:algorithm} summarizes the algorithms for gLaSDI training and testing.}

-\XH{The physics-informed adaptive greedy sampling can be performed on either a continuous parameter space ($\mathcal{D}$) or a discrete parameter space ($\mathcal{D}^h \subseteq \mathcal{D}$).
-In the following demonstration, a discrete parameter space ($\mathcal{D}^h$) is considered. $\mathbb{D} \subseteq \mathcal{D}^h$ denotes a set of $N_{\mu}$ selected training sample points.}
+The physics-informed adaptive greedy sampling can be performed on either a continuous parameter space ($\mathcal{D}$) or a discrete parameter space ($\mathcal{D}^h \subseteq \mathcal{D}$).
+In the following demonstration, a discrete parameter space ($\mathcal{D}^h$) is considered. $\mathbb{D} \subseteq \mathcal{D}^h$ denotes a set of $N_{\mu}$ selected training sample points.

-Let us consider a \YC{training} sample point \XH{$\boldsymbol{\mu}^{(i)} \in \mathcal{D}^h$}, $i \in \mathbb{N}(N_{\mu})$ and $\mathbf{u}_n^{(i)} \in \mathbb{R}^{N_u}$ as the solution at the $n$-th time step of the dynamical system in Eq. (\ref{eq.govern_eqn}) \XH{with the training sample point $\boldsymbol{\mu}^{(i)}$}.
+Let us consider a training sample point $\boldsymbol{\mu}^{(i)} \in \mathcal{D}^h$, $i \in \mathbb{N}(N_{\mu})$ and $\mathbf{u}_n^{(i)} \in \mathbb{R}^{N_u}$ as the solution at the $n$-th time step of the dynamical system in Eq. (\ref{eq.govern_eqn}) with the training sample point $\boldsymbol{\mu}^{(i)}$.
 The solutions at all time steps are arranged in a snapshot matrix denoted as $\mathbf{U}^{(i)} = [\mathbf{u}_0^{(i)}, ..., \mathbf{u}_{N_t}^{(i)}] \in \mathbb{R}^{N_u \times (N_t + 1)}$.
-Concatenating snapshot matrices corresponding to all \XH{training} sample points gives a full snapshot matrix $\mathbf{U} \in \mathbb{R}^{N_u \times (N_t + 1) N_{\mu}}$
+Concatenating snapshot matrices corresponding to all training sample points gives a full snapshot matrix $\mathbf{U} \in \mathbb{R}^{N_u \times (N_t + 1) N_{\mu}}$